AammarTufail/biol217_2025/Tutorial_Day3.md

 Example:
 ```
-megahit_toolkit contig2fastg 99 final.contigs.fa > final.contigs.fastg
+megahit_toolkit contig2fastg final.contigs.fa > final.contigs.fastg
 ```
-Then the FASTG file k99.fastg can be loaded into **Bandage**.
+Then the FASTG file fasta.fastg can be loaded into **Bandage**.

 The program is already installed on your PC and can be used as a GUI.
 Use it to open the **final.contigs.fastg** file.
 Once it's loaded (this might take a second) click on Draw graph to create a graph.